British Girl Bakes Logo

 #5 Choose a cake board

-Before assembling your cake you need to choose a cake board to assemble it on.
-This needs to be flat, so that you can use a cake scraper to smooth the frosting all the way down the sides of the cake.
-Choose a board at least 2 inches bigger than your cake to leave room for frosting and decorations, AND to give you something to grip onto when you lift the cake up to move it.
-Find a cake board with a greaseproof surface so that the butter in the buttercream doesn’t stain it.
+Before assembling your first cake you need to choose a board to assemble it on.
+This needs to be flat so that you can use a frosting scraper to smooth the frosting all the way down to the bottom of the sides.
+Choose a board at least two inches bigger than your cake to leave room for frosting and decorations.
+This extra room will also give you something to grip onto when you lift it up to move it.
+Find a board with a greaseproof surface so that the butter in the buttercream doesn’t stain it.

 choose a cake board 10 Tips for your First Cake